Christian Streich

-Christian Streich ([ˈkʁɪsti̯a(ː)n ˈʃtʁaɪç]; born 11 June 1965) is a German professional football manager and former player who is the manager of Bundesliga club SC Freiburg.
-On 29 December 2011, he was named manager following the release of Marcus Sorg.
+Christian Streich ([ˈkʁɪsti̯a(ː)n ˈʃtʁaɪç]; born 11 June 1965) is a German professional football manager and former player who was the manager of Bundesliga club SC Freiburg from 2011 to 2024.
 Because of his immediate success at the club and his enigmatic and, oftentimes, energetic personality, Streich has been called a "cult figure", a "firebrand", and a "football philosopher".
+He was named German Manager of the Year in 2022.